Django Deployment in Linux Vps

 # quit the database

-or any other database configuration file as per your web application architecture.
+\qNow it’s time to configure our webapp so that we can use a recently created database.
+Open your settings.py or any other database configuration file as per your web application architecture.
 Configure the following values as shown below.

 DATABASES = {